 g.85286582_insC in HSF4 gene – Boston Terriers, French Bulldogs Staffordshire Bull Terriers

-Sample: EDTA whole blood (1.0 ml) or 2 buccal brushes.
+Sample: EDTA whole blood (1.0 ml).
 For official purposes, the confirmation of the dog’s identity by Veterinarian is recommended.

 The analysis is suitable for the following breeds: Australian Shepherds, Boston Terriers, French Bulldogs Staffordshire Bull Terriers